ashejim/C964/_build/html/_sources/task2_c/task2_part_c.md

 **I need help with part C. Who do I contact?**

 That depends on what you need help with.
-For questions about the capstone, how to meet the requirements, and how to best approach the project to meet your individual goals, contact your [assigned course instructor](ci_c964:cis) or the [capstone team inbox](mailto:ugcapstoneit@wgu.edu?cc=your%20assigned%20CI&subject=C964%20capstone%20question).
+For questions about the capstone, how to meet the requirements, evaluator comments, or how to best approach the project to meet your individual goals, contact your [assigned course instructor](ci_c964:cis) or the [capstone team inbox](mailto:ugcapstoneit@wgu.edu?cc=your%20assigned%20CI&subject=C964%20capstone%20question).
 However, the capstone team supports all of the IT college capstone projects.
-As such, your assigned course instructor may not have the expertise to answer technical questions related to computer science or coding.
+As such, your assigned course instructor may not have the technical expertise to answer  questions related to computer science or coding.
 Particularly with debugging code, given the wide range of approaches, languages, and libraries available for use.

-For technical questions related to code or math, see the [BSCS, Software, and other Course Faculty](ci_other) page, and follow these [guidelines](ci_other:guidelines).
+For technical questions related to code or math, see the [BSCS, Software, and other Course Faculty](ci_other) page, and follow these [guidelines](ci_other:better_questions_get_better_answers).
 Keep in mind, that while these faculty may be subject matter experts in their field, they do *not* necessarily support the capstone and so may not know the capstone requirements.
 Hence it is often best to contact your capstone instructor first, so you can appropriately limit the scope of your question(s).
-When contacting faculty on the[BSCS, Software, and other Course Faculty](ci_other) page, follow these [guidelines](ci_other:guidelines).
+When contacting faculty on the[BSCS, Software, and other Course Faculty](ci_other) page, follow these [guidelines](ci_other:better_questions_get_better_answers).
+Keep in mind, that non-capstone faculty love to help but do so as a generosity.
+The students struggling in their supporting course are their first priority.

-Remember, our job (as educators) is to help *you* fix your problem -not just fix it for you.
+Remember, our job (as educators) is to help *you* fix your problem -not fix it for you.

-%%ALSO IN TASK1
 **What if I start working on task 2 and want to change things?
 Do I need to resubmit task 1?**

 No, not unless it's an entirely different topic.
 Minor changes from task 1 to task 2 are expected and allowed *without updating the approval form*.
 Evaluators will not rigorously compare tasks 1 and 2.
-Task 2 is where the work is, and even with complete topic changes at most, you'll be asked to revise the approval form (if at all).
+Task 2 is where the work is, and even with complete topic changes at most, you'll only be asked to revise the approval form (if at all).
 So never let task 1 dictate what you do in task 2.

 **How many attempts are allowed for each task?**